Weitao Yang

 Weitao Yang (杨伟涛 (Yáng Wěitāo); born March 31, 1961) is a Chinese-born American chemist who is the Philip Handler Professor of Chemistry at Duke University.
 His main contributions to chemistry include density functional theory development, and its applications to chemistry.

 Biography

-Yang was born in Chaozhou, Guangdong, China on March 31, 1961.
+Yang was born in Chaozhou, Guangdong, China, on March 31, 1961.
 He entered Peking University in 1978 as part of the first generation of college students after the Cultural Revolution.
 He received his BS in chemistry in 1982, after which he studied theoretical chemistry as a PhD student with Robert G. Parr at the University of North Carolina, Chapel Hill.
-He completed his PhD degree in 1986, and worked as a postdoc with Robert G. Parr (1986-1987) and William H. Miller (1988-1989).
-Yang currently works in the Department of Chemistry at Duke University since 1990, as Assistant Professor, Associate Professor, Professor, and Philip Handler Professor of Chemistry.
+He completed his PhD degree in 1986 and worked as a postdoc with Parr (1986–1987) and William H. Miller (1988–1989).
+Yang currently works in the department of chemistry at Duke University since 1990, as assistant professor, associate professor, professor, and Philip Handler Professor of Chemistry.

 Contributions

 Yang's main contributions to theoretical chemistry range from fundamental theory to applications of density functional theory.
 He (with Parr) developed the concepts of the Fukui function, hardness, and softness in density functional theory.
 He also justified the theoretical ground of potential functional (as in Optimized-Effective-Potential methods) and fractional-number-of-electron approaches.